Attendance & Holidays

 If the school refuses a request for term-time leave and the child is still taken out of school, this will be recorded as unauthorised absence and you may receive a £60 fine per parent for each child.

-The law does not say that parents have an automatic right to take their child out of school for holidays during term-time.
+The law does not say that parents have an automatic right to take their child out of school for holidays during term-time and we are currently not authorising these absences.
 However, in exceptional circumstances school may authorise, in advance, requests for periods of leave.
 The request for leave must come from a parent with whom the child normally resides.

 If a child then stays away from school for more than the authorised period this must be recorded as unauthorised absence and could be quoted in a prosecution for poor attendance.